Dorothy Janis: Film career

-Retirement, marriage, and later life
+Personal life and death

-Janis retired in 1930 and married bandleader Wayne King in 1932.
+Janis was married to tenor Allan Prior in the 1920s.
+She retired in 1930 and married a second time to bandleader Wayne King in 1932.
 The vice president of the Music Corporation of America, W. H. Stein, was best man.
 Janis and King were married for 53 years, until King's death in 1985.
 She lived in Paradise Valley, Arizona, from 2004 up until her death on March 10, 2010, at the age of 98.
+She was one of the last survivors of the silent screen era.
 She had a son, Wayne, and a daughter, Penny Pape.
 She was interred in the All Saints Episcopal Church Cemetery in Phoenix, Arizona.